 A few months ago I found an extremely cheap fare from Washington, DC (DCA) to Kuala Lumpur, Malaysia (KUL) through Tokyo, Japan.
 The round-trip cost was less than $450.
 I didn’t particularly want to go to KUL in economy but the price was too good to resist.

-Two things, other than the long distance in economy, concerned me about this trip.
+Other than the long distance in economy, two things concerned me about this trip.
 First, the flight from DCA to ORD was on ANA’s partner United Airlines.
-Second, the trip required changing airports Tokyo from NRT to Haneda (HND).
+Second, the trip required changing airports in Tokyo from Narita (NRT) to Haneda (HND).

 This was my first flight on United in years.
 And here’s the good news: I survived without being dragged off bloodied and beaten.
-Actually, the flight was great.
-Boarding was more orderly than on Delta or American and I had, thanks to United Silver status through a Marriott credit card, I had an exit row seat and the row all to myself.
-No upgrade to first, but the exit row on this A319 was very comfortable.
+Seriously though, the flight was great.
+Boarding was more orderly than on Delta or American and, thanks to United Silver status through a Marriott credit card, I had an economy exit row all to myself.
+No upgrade to first, but the exit row on this A319 was very comfortable and has more legroom than first class.

 ANA Flight 11 ORD – NRT

 The flight was scheduled to depart at 11:50.
 Boarding at ORD Gate C10 began with pre boarding at 11:18.
-The process was even smoother than at DCA.
-So I can’t blame gate design as the reason boarding in the U. S. can be so chaotic.
+Boarding went quickly without confusion and the need to fight through a crowd.
+This gate is no different from other gates at ORD.
+Gate design, then, is apparently not the reason for the often chaotic boarding process in the U. S.

-Economy seats on this ANA 777-300ER are arranged 2-4-3, and according to SeatGuru are 16.5 inches wide and have 34 inches of pitch.
-The seats felt wider than that.
+Economy seats on this ANA 777-300ER are arranged 2-4-3, and according to SeatGuru are 17 inches wide and have 34 inches of pitch.
+The seats felt roomy probably because of the generous seat pitch for economy and no one was sitting next to me.

-My seat was 34G, an aisle seat on the starboard side in the middle section.
-The two middle seats in this row were unoccupied.
+My seat was 34G, an aisle seat on the starboard side in a four seat row in the aft economy section.
+The middle seats in this row were unoccupied.

 The difference between a long-distance economy flight where all seats are taken and one where no one is sitting beside you is enormous.